 With that in mind, the following will be the focus on the syntactical changes from C in the first iteration:

-1. Switch the order of type declaration
+- Switch the order of type declaration

-2. Stub out the import mechanism
+- Stub out the

-3. Remove the ; for statement termination; it’s only used for multiple statements per line now.
+;for statement termination; it’s only used for multiple statements per line now.

 Note: One other benefit of do the migrations from C to Proteus like this is the ability to convert a C file to a Proteus file (for the most part).